University of Liege | Version française

 25. Interim reporting

-26. IFRS first-time application rules
+27. IFRS first-time application rules

-Learning outcomes of the course :
+Learning outcomes of the learning unit

 This course will be organised in different sections.
 All the IFRS norms as well as the most important SIC/IFRIC nterpretations will be covered.
 The basic principles of consolidation will be explained when the IFRS norms related to this subject will be introduced.